THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 A typical tax efficient investing strategy should be:

 - Fund a Traditional/Roth IRA to the max

 Where To Invest Assets

-- Dividends: depends
+- Dividends: ordinary or qualified

 - Bond Interest: ordinary income